Study with us

 Program details

-The Dr. Gerald Niznick College of Dentistry offers a Bachelor of Science in Dentistry degree as an option to students in the Doctor of Dental Medicine program.
+The Dr. Gerald Niznick College of Dentistry offers the Bachelor of Science in Dentistry (BSc) degree as an option for students enrolled in the Doctor of Dental Medicine (DMD) program.

-Through active participation in a research program, students will develop both skills in applying scientific knowledge to dental practice and an interest in dental research.
+By participating in this research program, you’ll gain valuable skills in applying scientific knowledge to dental practice and develop a deeper interest in dental research.

-The program provides an additional qualification that may facilitate entry into various advanced degree and specialty programs.
+The BSc degree adds to your qualifications and may help you gain entry into advanced degree and specialty programs.

 Program requirements

-The BSc in Dentistry program requires each student to carry out research in either the basic sciences or in a clinical area under the direction of a faculty supervisor.
+In the Bachelor of Science in Dentistry (BSc) program, you’ll conduct research in either basic sciences or a clinical area under the guidance of a faculty supervisor.

 Responsibilities of the Undergraduate Research Committee